Tricolorability: Example of a tricolorable knot

 The granny knot is tricolorable.
 In this coloring the three strands at every crossing have three different colors.
 Coloring one but not both of the trefoil knots all red would also give an admissible coloring.
 The true lover's knot is also tricolorable.

 Tricolorable knots with less than nine crossings include 61, 74, 77, 85, 810, 811, 815, 818, 819, 820, and 821.

 Example of a non-tricolorable knot

 The figure-eight knot is not tricolorable.
 In the diagram shown, it has four strands with each pair of strands meeting at some crossing.
 If three of the strands had the same color, then all strands would be forced to be the same color.
 Otherwise each of these four strands must have a distinct color.
 Since tricolorability is a knot invariant, none of its other diagrams can be tricolored either.

 Isotopy invariant

 Tricolorability is an isotopy invariant, which is a property of a knot or link that remains constant regardless of any ambient isotopy.
-This can be proven by examining Reidemeister moves.
-Since each Reidemeister move can be made without affecting tricolorability, tricolorability is an isotopy invariant.
+This can be proven for tame knots by examining Reidemeister moves.
+Since each Reidemeister move can be made without affecting tricolorability, tricolorability is an isotopy invariant of tame knots.